 He walked alone with a single spotlight following him to a stool that was placed downstage nearly at the lip of the platform.
-The audience around me erupted with glee, a vocal lava that spewed forth a series of BRUCE!!!!!!!!!!!
-The refrains echoed off the old arena walls, which basketballer Larry Bird once called an oversized gym.
+The audience around me erupted with glee, vocal lava that spewed forth a series of BRUCE!!!!!!!!!!!
+The refrains echoed off the old arena walls, which Larry Bird once called an oversized gym.

 Despite the mayhem, he sat down quietly in front of a boom mike and an electric guitar placed beside in its own stand like a gun in its holster.
 At first glance, he seemed like a scruffy waif who could use a little food.
 Of course, there is nothing in a caterpillar that remotely suggests that it will turn into a butterfly.
 Nevertheless, the young man who just wandered onto an expansive stage holding a newspaper had somehow captured the attention of 15,000 people instantaneously.

 As the cries continued to resound throughout the bulging and shabby edifice, the spry performer in the spotlight took out that day’s edition of The Boston Globe, September 25, 1978, and began to methodically read it.
 The audience became transfixed and began to hush themselves to a semblance of quietude.
 In the meantime, the urchin on stage seemed absorbed, fingering through a copy of the daily newspaper as thousands looked on with reverent silence.

 Suddenly, as if struck by an electrical surge, Bruce Springsteen shot upright, hurled The Globe skyward, lunged for his guitar, grabbed it in one fell swoop, and then screeched into the mike, “Have you heard the news?
 Everybody’s rockin’ tonight!”